wasabepeanut/tietoturva_repository/h4 Johnny Tables.md

 Prevention
 - Regular checks and updates on the software to keep the system up to date
 - Scanning tools to check for vulnerabilities
-- Removing unnecessary components and only using components from trusted sources
+- Removing unnecessary components and only using components from trusted sources.
+(OWASP)

 ## Injection